Sialkot: Religion

+Languages

+There are a multitude of languages spoken in Sialkot, in the 2023 census 85.71% of the population spoke Punjabi, 10.40% spoke Urdu, 2.85% spoke Pashto, 0.36% Sindhi and 0.31% spoke Saraiki while 0.73% spoke other smaller languages.

 Economy

 Sialkot is a wealthy city relative to the rest of Pakistan, with a GDP (nominal) of $13 Billions and a per capita income in 2021 estimated at $18500.
 The city was considered to be one of British India's most industrialised cities, though its economy would later be largely decimated by violence and capital flight following the Partition.
 The city's economy rebounded, and Sialkot now forms part of the relatively industrialised region of northern Punjab that is sometimes referred to as the Golden Triangle.

 Sialkot has been noted by Britain's The Economist magazine as a "world-class manufacturing hub" with strong export industries.
 As of 2017, Sialkot exported US$2.5 billion worth of goods which is equal to 10% of Pakistan's total exports (US$25 billion).
 250,000 residents are employed in Sialkot's industries, with most enterprises in the city being small and funded by family savings.
 Sialkot's Chamber of Commerce had over 6,500 members in 2010, with most active in the leather, sporting goods, and surgical instruments industry.
 The Sialkot Dry Port offers local producers quick access to Pakistani Customs, as well as to logistics and transportation.